February 10, 2019

 Other stamps include: PRL (Verified by the Package Research Laboratory) and EPAL (Approved by the European Pallet Association).

-We pride ourselves on our pallet safety as handling pallets is a daily practice in our workplace.
+Handling pallets is day-to-day practice for the Cross Country Carriers team and we take pride in our pallet safety.
 We always make sure we provide a safe working environment for our workers and protection for our machinery in our pallet transport services.
-If you would like any more information or are interested in our pallet distribution, contact us today.